The Hothouse

 The Hothouse (1958/1980) is a full-length tragicomedy written by Harold Pinter in the winter of 1958 between The Birthday Party (1957) and The Caretaker (1959).
 After writing The Hothouse in the winter of 1958 and following the initial commercial failure of The Birthday Party, Pinter put the play aside; in 1979 he re-read it and directed its first production, at Hampstead Theatre, where it opened on 24 April 1980, transferring to the Ambassadors Theatre on 25 June 1980, and it was first published, also in 1980, by Eyre Methuen.
 The play received its American premiere at the Trinity Repertory Company in 1982.
 Pinter himself played Roote in a subsequent production staged at the Minerva Theatre, in Chichester, in 1995, later transferring to the Comedy Theatre, in London.

 Setting

 The play is set in an institution whose nature is subject to interpretation; throughout the play, it is ambiguously referred to as both a "rest home" and a "sanitorium" but its "residents" or "patients" are designated anonymously by numbers, not by their names.

 Plot

-The professionalism and even sanity of the institution's director, Roote, are undermined by his subordinates: the efficient and ambitious Gibbs, the aptly named alcoholic Lush, and Miss Cutts, Roote's calculating and shrewd mistress who is also involved with Gibbs.
-After the reported murder of one patient and the rape and resulting pregnancy of another, Roote orders Gibbs to find the perpetrator(s), who it appears is Roote himself, and Gibbs supplants his boss as administrator of the corrupt "rest home", whose inmates converge upon the staff, resulting in mayhem.
+The professionalism and even sanity of the institution's director, Roote, are undermined by his subordinates: the efficient and ambitious Gibbs, the aptly-named alcoholic Lush, and Miss Cutts, Roote's calculating and shrewd mistress who is also involved with Gibbs.
+Gibbs reminds Roote that patient 6457 is dead and informs him that patient 6459 has given birth.
+Shocked by this, Roote orders Gibbs to find out who the father is.
+In a soundproof room, Gibbs and Miss Cutts interrogate Lamb, the locktester, with strange and persistent questions, but do not let him answer.
+This process seems to cause him excruciating pain.

+Later, Roote is told that Lamb is the father of the child and has been locked up.
+The staff keep remarking that something is amiss, but they don't know what.
+Lush gifts Roote a cigar, which explodes after he lights it, but he is unharmed.
+After Roote delivers a somber Christmas address, the patients of the institution break free and kill the staff, sparing the understaff.

+Gibbs informs a higher-up, Lobb, that he is the sole survivor, except for Lamb, who is missing.
+He tells Lobb their motivation was probably that Roote had raped 6459 and murdered 6457.
+Lamb is seen motionless in the soundproof room.